OTN and partner nodes cross 300 million animal detections in 2020

 Data cutoffs

 The OTNDC selects key times throughout the year to pause new record submissions and focus on reporting data to OTN researchers and partners through a data push.
-The most recent data push occurred in November 2020.
+Push events happen three times a year—February, June and October.

 Cross node matching

-OTN partners with several acoustic telemetry networks around the world, who work in concert to maintain inter-compatible data nodes.
+OTN partners with acoustic telemetry networks around the world, who work to maintain inter-compatible data nodes.
 This allows detections of tags to be matched across all nodes and increases the likelihood that researchers will receive the detections of their tagged animals.
-Since the nodes are created and managed in the same way, researchers only need to submit their project records to one node to receive detections from all nodes.
+Nodes are all created and managed using the same methods, so researchers only need to submit their project records to one node to receive detections from all.